 America is home to some of the most beautiful places in the world.
 There are a plethora of historical landmarks, breathtaking landscapes, thrilling attractions, and exciting activities to partake in this wonderful country.
 That said, there are a few places across the country that get a bad rap.
 This is often due to high crime rates, poverty, and unemployment.
 While it is totally up to you if you want to explore these places we do recommend traveling with caution.
+If you are more concerned specifically with crime, check our list of the most dangerous cities in the US.
 Let’s discover the worst cities to visit in the United States.

 St. Louis, Missouri

 This Midwestern city has one of the highest homicide rates in America, with the risk of becoming a victim of a violent crime at approximately 1 in 53 and a property crime 1 in 10.
 The high crime rate is mostly blamed on the declining economy with many of the 318,069 long-time residents leaving the city for greener pastures.

 All of that aside, what’s often overlooked is the revitalization that’s occurring over the past decade.
 This is an effort to revive historic neighborhoods throughout St. Louis (particularly the gorgeous Old North area) and to attract new investment to this once metropolitan area and nearby famous wine country.

 Detroit probably has the worst reputation of any American city.
 It is one of the rudest cities in America and is known as the most dangerous city in America.
 Many tourists steer clear from the once formidable “Motor City” due to rumors of high crime rates (only surpassed by nearby Flint, Michigan) and abandoned downtown buildings.